-One thing that new tea drinkers often struggle with is understanding all of the terms that are used to describe tea at origin.
+One thing that new tea drinkers often struggle with is understanding all of the Chinese tea color terms that are used to describe tea.
 I thought it might be fun to make a simple infographic.
 Most of these terms are pretty straight forward with a few exceptions.

 I don’t speak Chinese but over the years I’ve become quite familiar with the words that are used for tea.
 I’m planning to put a few more of these together soon.
 There might even be some Japanese ones in the future.
 If there’s anything you’d like to see, feel free to let me know in the comments!